mate-academy/devops_todolist_kubernetes_task_4_adding_services/README.md

 1. `README.md` should contain instruction on how to access an app using a NodePort Service
 1. Create PR with your changes and attach it for validation on a platform.

-kubectl apply -f .\.infrastructure\namespace.yml
+create namespace `kubectl apply -f .\.infrastructure\namespace.yml`

-kubectl apply -f .\.infrastructure\todoapp-pod.yml
+start pods `kubectl apply -f .\.infrastructure\todoapp-pod.yml`

-kubectl apply -f .\.infrastructure\busybox.yml
+start busybox pod `kubectl apply -f .\.infrastructure\busybox.yml`

-kubectl apply -f .\.infrastructure\clusterip.yml
+start cluster ip service `kubectl apply -f .\.infrastructure\clusterip.yml`

-kubectl apply -f .\.infrastructure\nodeport.yml
+start node port service `kubectl apply -f .\.infrastructure\nodeport.yml`

-kubectl -n todoapp exec -it busybox -- sh
+enter busybox container `kubectl -n todoapp exec -it busybox -- sh`

-curl http://todoappclusterip.todoapp.svc.cluster.local # connection refused here
+to check connection to your cluster ip from busybox run `curl http://todoappclusterip.todoapp.svc.cluster.local`

-kubectl port-forward service/todoappclusterip 8001:80 -n todoapp # command part does not work
+to check connection using port forwarding run `kubectl port-forward service/todoappclusterip 8001:80 -n todoapp`

-acces your webapp using the link http://localhost:8000/
+while port forwarding is running in background you can acces your webapp using the link http://localhost:8001/

-acces your website using the link the link http://localhost:30004/ # Error: socket hang up from postman and curl: (52) Empty reply from server

-kubectl delete namespace todoapp cleanup
+to check acces from nodeport use link http://localhost:30004/ to do the cleanup run `kubectl delete namespace todoapp cleanup`